Sharp energy self-determination of macroscopic quantum bodies in pure states, as a validation of the First Law of Thermodynamics: Conditions for typical pure states to yield sharply peaked energy distributions

-First, we assume that the superposition is ``dense'', that is, that if not {\it all} states within the interval $|E_{max} - E_{min}|$ are included, at least there are finite regions within such an interval that are populated, see upper panel of Fig. 1 for a couple of examples.
-What we are excluding is the possibility of a single eigenstate or superpositions of a few of them.
-The reason for this is, again, that due to to the very dense density of states it is a practical impossibility to prepare a macroscopic body in a single eigenstate $|\{m\}\rangle$: Landau and Lifshitz \cite{LL} argue that it would take a time $\Delta t \sim e^N$, in any units, to prepare a system in such a state.
-This imposes the constraint that we cannot have an energy resolution below a certain ``practical'' limit $\delta E$.
-This can be taken arbitrarily small but with the requirement that the number of states within such a width, so called {\it microcanonical} \cite{LL,Goldstein1,Reimann2,Goldstein3}, there are $\Delta \Gamma(E,V,N)$ states, as given by Eq. (\ref{denstates}).
-Hence, with no loss of generality, we assume that all states $|\{m\}\rangle$ with energy within the interval $|E_{max} - E_{min}|$ are included in the superposition. \\
+Considering the state $|\Psi \rangle$, given by Eq. (\ref{Psi}), as the initial state of the closed system, we now require certain plausible and reasonable properties of the expansion coefficients $a_{\{m\}}$.
+The first assumption is that the superposition of states, given by Eq.(\ref{Psi}), is ``dense'' within an interval $E_{min} \le E \le E_{max}$, where the bounds are completely arbitrary; we shall argue below on this interval.
+But the point is that if not {\it all} states within the interval $|E_{max} - E_{min}|$ are included, at least there are finite regions within such an interval that are densely populated, see Fig. 1 for a couple of examples.
+Although we do not rule out the possibility that the initial state is an energy eigenstate or a superposition of a few of them, we do not consider those cases as they are ``atypical'' in the following sense.
+On the one hand, due to the very dense density of states it is almost a practical impossibility to prepare a macroscopic body in a single eigenstate $|\{m\}\rangle$: Landau and Lifshitz \cite{LL} argue that it would take a time $\Delta t \sim e^N$, in any units, to prepare a system in such a state.
+That is, this time scale imposes the constraint that we cannot have an energy resolution below a certain ``practical'' limit $\delta E$.
+On the other hand, if we could prepare a single isolated energy eigenstate every single time we repeat an experiment, we would obtain an infinitely sharp energy distribution, ETH would apply and the problem would be solved.
+But we insist, this is not typical of arbitrary preparations of initial states that we do know relax to equilibrium.\\